Russian cruiser Moskva: Sinking

 The Russian Ministry of Defence said a fire caused a munitions explosion, and the ship sank in stormy seas while being towed to port.
 Moskva is the largest warship to be sunk in combat since the ARA General Belgrano in the 1982 Falklands War, and the largest Russian warship to be sunk since World War II.
+It was also the first Russian flagship to be sunk since the Russo-Japanese War which ended in 1905.

 According to the Lithuanian defense minister, there were 485 crew members aboard, including 66 officers.
 He also said that a Turkish ship responded to a distress call and saved 54 crew members at 2 a.m. local time.
 Russia stated one sailor from the Moskva was killed and 27 were missing, while 396 crew members were rescued.
 In November 2022, after families demanded information, a Russian court in Crimea acknowledged the deaths of a further 17 sailors, mostly conscripts.
 A Russian recruitment office mistakenly sent conscription papers to a missing Moskva sailor in October 2022.